dlcs/book/overview.md

 ## IIIF resources and the Linked Data Platform

-It's important to understand that the DLCS does not at present offer a CRUD API to IIIF resources directly.
-For example, adding a new canvas to a manifest
+The DLCS does not at present offer a CRUD API to IIIF resources directly.
+For example, adding a new IIIF Presentation API Canvas to a manifest by POSTing a new Canvas resource to a Sequence.
+Instead, the DLCS offers an API to manage image resources, and these DLCS resources result in IIIF resources on dlcs.io.
+No IIIF resources are served from api.dlcs.io, and no DLCS resources are served from dlcs.io.
+Your interaction with the API at api.dlcs.io adds image resources to the platform, which results in Image API endpoints on dlcs.io.
+If you define named queries via the API, you will also get Presentation API resources from dlcs.io.

+As a formal specification becomes available for IIIF CRUD, the DLCS will support it.

 ## The DLCS API

+The

 Hydra
 Ease of use via HTTP